Sargon I

-Sargon I was the king (Išši’ak Aššur, "Steward of Assur") during the Old Assyrian period from c.
-1920 BC to 1881 BC.
+Sargon I was the king (Išši’ak Aššur, "Steward of Assur"; died c.
+1881 BC) during the Old Assyrian period from c.
+1921 BC to 1881 BC.

 Reign

 On the Assyrian King List, Sargon appears as the son and successor of Ikunum, and the father and predecessor of Puzur-Ashur II.

-The name “Sargon” (also transcribed as Šarru-kīn I and Sharru-ken I) means “the king is legitimate” in the Akkadian language.
-Sargon I might have been named after Sargon of Akkad, perhaps reflecting the extent to which Sargon I identified with the prestigious Dynasty of Akkad.
+The name "Sargon" (also transcribed as Šarru-kīn I and Sharru-ken I) means "the king is legitimate" in Akkadian.
+Sargon I might have been named after Sargon of Akkad, both Akkad and Assyria being Akkadian-speaking Mesopotamian states, perhaps reflecting the extent to which Sargon I identified with the prestigious Dynasty of Akkad in a similar way to Naram-Sin of Assyria likely being named after the Akkadian king of the same name.

-Sargon I is known for his work refortifying Assur.
-Very little is otherwise known about Sargon I.
+Sargon I is known for his work refortifying Assur, the Assyrian capital.
+Very little is otherwise yet known about Sargon I, although he presided over Assyria's trading colonies (Karum) in southeast Anatolia, the most prominent being Kanish (modern Kultepe), where his limmu lists have been uncovered.

 Limmu Year-names

 The following is a list of the 41 annually-elected limmu officials from the year of accession of Sargon I until the year of his death.
 Dates are based on a date of 1833 BC for the solar eclipse recorded in the limmu of Puzur-Ishtar: